w3c/web-share/docs/explainer.md

 1. User is browsing a website containing a gallery of photos.
 User clicks a "share" link (denoted by the [generic share icon](https://design.google.com/icons/#ic_share)) for a specific photo.
-The website calls `navigator.actions.performAction('share')` (see [code](explainer.md#sharing-requester)) with a custom Subject and Message (in the common case, the message is a URL pointing at the selected photo).
+The website calls `navigator.share` (see [code](explainer.md#sample-code)) with a custom title, text and/or URL (in the common case, just share a URL pointing at the selected photo).
 2. A modal picker dialog is shown to the user, with a set of native applications and system actions (e.g., "Gmail", "Facebook", "Copy to clipboard").
 On Android, this is the system intent picker, but the implementation may differ between browsers and operating systems.
 The user picks "Gmail".
-3. The Gmail native app opens, and is pre-populated with the Subject and Message.
+3. The Gmail native app opens, and is pre-populated with the title, text and URL.

 ## Sample code